petergrace1618/revature-project1/README.md

-# ShivaCorp Banking App
+# ShivaCorp Banking App 2.0

 ## Project Description
-An extension of [Revature Project 0](https://github.com/petergrace1618/revature-project-0.git) which was a console app.
-Project 1 is a web application utilizing Bootstrap on the front end and Javalin/PostgreSQL on the backend.
+An extension of [ShivaCorp Banking App 1.0](https://github.com/petergrace1618/revature-project-0.git) which was a console app simulating a banking experience.
+Version 2.0 adds a web fronted and some added functionality.

 ## Technologies used
 Front end: